chocolate-doom/chocolate-doom/README.md

  * Widescreen support both zoomed view and real wide (bits from Russian Doom and Crispy).
  * UI centering for widescreen (mostly taken from Crispy).
+ * Support for Unity IWADs with widescreen assets (SmileTheory).
  * Enable loading 16 bit RIFF wavs in .wads (SmileTheory).
  * Doom 1.0 and 1.1 emulation (SmileTheory).
  * Draw the player mugshot with max view.